 Mr. Yu Yamamoto of the Tokyo Fire Department (Guest Researcher at BRI) and Dr. Ichiro Hagiwara of BRI are acknowledged for their support of these experiments during SLM's stay in Japan.
-The Dragon's LAIR experiments were conducted in the NIST Large Fire Laboratory (LFL).
-The assistance of the LFL staff is appreciated (Dr. Matthew F. Bundy, supervisor).
-Mr. Marco G. Fernandez, Engineering Technician (BFRL) constructed the support system for the Dragon's LAIR facility and carefully prepared materials needed for testing; his excellent assistance is appreciated.
 Dr. William 'Ruddy' Mell is acknowledged for assisting with FDS simulations and providing many helpful discussions during the course of the work.
-The entire vent subcommittee (E05.14.06) is acknowledged for providing valuable input to the testing protocol.
 SLM acknowledges financial support from the Science & Technology Directorate of the US Department of Homeland Security